 We each value differently.
 Some of us don’t value a surplus of material goods, i.e. accumulated wealth, at all.
-While others’ valuations are almost entirely socially comparative — such that a thing has only as much value as it has for a certain select group — and the more of such a thing the better.
+Conversely, the valuations of some are largely socially comparative, such that the value of anything is contingent upon its value to a certain select group — therefore the more of such a thing the better.

-If an immoral act is one that, were everyone to engage in it, the world would be left a worse place — an act that would thus at least indirectly harm the innocent — how would the accumulation of wealth — above and beyond a satisfaction of the necessities of life — rank morally?
+Well, if an immoral act is one that, were everyone to engage in it, the world would be left a worse place — an act that at least indirectly harms the innocent — how would the accumulation of wealth — above and beyond a satisfaction of the necessities of life — rank in terms of its morality?
 Since we long ago ensured that future generations will no longer have to struggle against the ravages of nature itself, nor face any real threat of invasion, does not our continued, compulsive accumulation of material wealth for its own sake bring more harm to our environment than good to our society?